angular/protractor/README.md

     npm install
     cd ..

 Start up a selenium server.
 By default, the tests expect the selenium server to be running at `http://localhost:4444/wd/hub`.
+A selenium server can be started with `webdriver-manager`.

+    bin/webdriver-manager start

 Protractor's test suite runs against the included test application.
 Start that up with